Donor Advised Funds FAQs

 How long does it take to approve an international charity?

-The time frame is wholly dependent on the responsiveness of the international charity and their ability to provide the supporting documents necessary for an approval.
-Once the due diligence package has been completed and submitted to TrustBridge, our team can finalize an approval within a week.
+The timeframe for approval of an international charity is wholly dependent on the responsiveness of the international charity and their ability to provide the supporting documents necessary for an approval.
+Once the due diligence package has been completed and submitted to TrustBridge Global, our team can generally finalize approval within a week.

 What does the due diligence on an international charity entail?

 Our main source of charity referrals is the donor.
 When a donor would like to support an international charity, we ask that they make an introduction via email.
 We can then work closely with that charity to walk through the approval process.
-TrustBridge Global (TGF) uses a process that is similar to the USA Equivalency Determination process to ensure compliance across multiple jurisdictions.
-TGF staff requests that the charity fill out an application/affidavit that also prompts that organization to provide documentation necessary to determine whether the organization would be considered charitable under Swiss rules and that the organization would likely be considered the equivalent of a USA 501(c)(3) public charity.
+TrustBridge Global uses a process that is similar to the U.S. Equivalency Determination process to ensure compliance across multiple jurisdictions.
+TrustBridge Global staff requests that the charity fill out an application/affidavit that also prompts that organization to provide documentation necessary for us to determine whether the organization would be considered charitable under both U.S. and Swiss rules.
 Legal charity requirements, governing documents, organizational purpose, and financial information is reviewed for compliance with charity law.
-Additionally, leadership and board members are checked against sanctions lists in an effort to reduce the Anti-Money Laundering/Anti-Terrorist Financing (AML/ATF) risk.
+Additionally, leadership and board members are checked against the applicable sanctions lists in compliance with Anti-Money Laundering/Anti-Terrorist Financing (AML/ATF) laws.

-If there is an affiliate in a country where a grant is being recommended, TrustBridge will utilize the network member to complete the due diligence process.
+If there is a network member in a country where a grant is being recommended, TrustBridge Global will utilize the network member to complete the due diligence process.
 This ensures that there is a local foundation confirming that the charity is legally eligible to receive charitable funds in that country.
-For example, if a USA donor is recommending a grant to a charity in South Africa, TrustBridge will ask Tree of Life Foundation to finalize the due diligence process.
-There are no additional fees for this oversight.
+For example, if a U.S. donor is recommending a grant to a charity in South Africa, Tree of Life Foundation will finalize the due diligence process.
+There are no additional costs for this oversight.

-Are there ongoing benefits to the charity to work with TrustBridge?
+Are there ongoing benefits to the charity to work with TrustBridge Global?

-Once a charity is approved by TrustBridge, they are given a Charity Fund, which is completely free of charge.
-This Charity Fund can then be used to take in contributions from donors from virtually anywhere in the world.
-The Charity Fund can be also used to “pool” contributions from donors to maximize grant fees, which can then be sent on to the charity to fund their work.
+Once a charity is approved by TrustBridge Global, they are given a Charity Fund.
+This Charity Fund can then be used to take in contributions from donors from virtually anywhere in the world, potentially in a tax‐deductible manner (depending on circumstances).
+The Charity Fund can be also used to “pool” contributions from donors to minimize assessments, which can then be sent on to the charity to fund their work.
 This tool allows charities to take in donations from countries where they may not have been able to cultivate donors in the past.